 It is important to differentiate ourselves and have a unique position for our products.
-Our first tagline was low volume, high precision and low cost.
-Asia is commonly known for mass production at low cost, more volume but with just average quality.
+Our first tagline was ”High-Mix Low-Volume, High-Precision, Low Cost”.
+When we first started, Asia was commonly known for mass production at low cost, more volume but with just average quality.

 |Tonasco’s unique advantage is in producing single piece, high precision parts at competitive rates|

 In whatever decision that we make or path that we take, we always believe in continuously improving ourselves to better serve our customers, and to remain relevant and competitive.

 How do you keep customers engaged?

 We usually participate in international trade exhibitions, and invest time and money to travel to meet customers.
 Face-to-face interaction is important.
 It also helps that I can speak some German and simple French as well.
 We also maintain our website and social media for the latest information and activities.